dralshehri/hijridate/CONTRIBUTING.md

 # Contributing

-We value and appreciate all contributions to this project, whether they are simple questions or full-fledged pull requests..
+We value and appreciate all contributions to this project, whether they are simple questions or full-fledged pull requests.

 Your contribution may fall into one of the following categories: